T-2 mycotoxin: Mechanism of action

 The toxicity of T-2 toxin is due to its 12,13-epoxy ring.
 Epoxides are in general toxic compounds; these react with nucleophiles and then undergo further enzymatic reactions.
 The reactivity of epoxides can lead to reactions with endogenous compounds and cellular constituents like DNA bases and proteins.

 These reactions could be the reason for the noticed actions and effects of T-2 mycotoxin.
 The toxic compound influences the metabolism of membrane phospholipids, leads to an increase of liver lipid peroxidases and has an inhibiting effect on DNA and RNA synthesis.
 In addition it can bind to an integral part of the 60s ribosomal subunit, peptidyltransferase, thereby inhibiting protein synthesis.

 These effects are thought to be the explanation for T-2 toxin inducing apoptosis (cell death) in different tissues as the immune system, the gastrointestinal tissue and also fetal tissue.
-With regard to apoptosis there has been noticed that the level of the pro-apoptotic factor Bas (Bcl-2-associated X protein) was increased and the level of Bcl-xl, an anti-apoptotic factor, was decreased in human chrondocytes (cartilage cells).
+With regard to apoptosis there has been noticed that the level of the pro-apoptotic factor Bas (Bcl-2-associated X protein) was increased and the level of Bcl-xl, an anti-apoptotic factor, was decreased in human chondrocytes (cartilage cells).
 When exposed to T-2 mycotoxin.
 Furthermore, the level of Fas, an apoptosis-related cell-surface antigen and p53, a protein regulating the cell cycle, were increased.